CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 Hillier, former National Coach and Athlete Development Manager for England Athletics, who is now Head Coach of Reliance Foundation Odisha Athletics High Performance Center, first saw Jyothi during the Khelo India event in Odisha in 2020.
 He knew then that she had that special something in her that athletics coaches look for.
 The raw speed.
 The fire to compete.

-And that is why he knew that day in April would propel her on.
-As it did in Cyprus, UK and Netherlands... the three races where she would break her own mark thrice.
+And that is why he knew that that day in April would propel her on.
+As it did in Cyprus, the United Kingdom and Netherlands... the three races where she would go on to break her own mark .

 “I knew how much it meant to her and obviously what happened there was cruel, but, you know, I just said, ‘it’s okay, look, everything’s gonna be okay.
 And, you know, this has happened for a reason’.
 And, you know, what actually what happened in Europe?
 That was a consequence of what happened there,” Hillier told Scroll.in